 If you’ve ever noticed little white spots appear on your skin after spending time in the sun, you may have freaked out a little.
 We’re used to brown freckles, not white ones!
 But experts say you probably don’t need to hit the panic button if you see these marks.

-According to the Cleveland Clinic Health Essentials, the skin condition idiopathic guttate hypomelanosis can cause multiple small, scattered, smooth white spots (about 2 to 6 mm in size) to appear on skin that’s been exposed to the sun.
+According to the Cleveland Clinic Health Essentials, the skin condition idiopathic guttate hypomelanosis can cause multiple small, scattered, smooth white spots (about two to six millimeters in size) to appear on skin that’s been exposed to the sun.
 These pesky white spots most often appear on the face, neck, hands, and arms.

 Research shows that it’s most often seen in fair-skinned, elderly folks.
 However, it’s important to keep in mind that it can occur in people of all races and skin types.
 It has also been seen in some young adults in their 20s and 30s.
 The exact cause of idiopathic guttate hypomelanosis is unknown, but some experts think it’s part of the skin’s natural aging process.
 Others hypothesize that it happens after cumulative chronic sun exposure.
 Most likely, the cause has multiple factors, perhaps including genetics and the environment.